garymeg/canDrive/README.md

 # Content
 - 01_canSniffer_Arduino: This code runs on your arduino sniffer device and creates an interface between the car and the GUI.
+-    All Library Files are in the Arduino folder DO NOT move them as they are set up for 8Mhz Mcp2515
 - 02_canSniffer_GUI: Powerful and easy-to-use graphical sniffer application used for reverse engineering CAN packets.
 # Description
 ##### 01_canSniffer_Arduino